rdiez/Tools/MountWindowsShares/README.txt

 can serve as code examples on how to parse /proc/mounts and the GVfs/FUSE mount point directory in a Bash script.

-The 'sudo' script variant can automatically open a file explorer on the just-mounted filesystem for convenience.
+The mount scripts can automatically open a file explorer on the just-mounted filesystem for convenience.

 See the scripts' source code for further information.
 The comments at the beginning